GerritCodeReview/gerrit/Documentation/dev-readme.txt

 --------

 We like it.
 Plus we can write Java code once and run it both in the browser and on the server side.
-This will be very useful as we implement offline support in Gerrit.

 GERRIT
 ------